ImmutableVariable/learnityourself/docs/python/04-data-structures/04-dictionaries.md

 words = ["apple", "ant", "banana", "ball", "cat", "car"]

 for word in words:
-    # Group by first letter
+    # Append the word to the dictionary under its first letter
+    # The defaultdict will create a new list if the key doesn't exist
     grouped_words[word[0]].append(word)

 print(f"Words grouped by first letter: {dict(grouped_words)}")
 ```